theogiraudet/Bookshelf/docs/modules/environment.md

   **Return | Score `$environment.get_temperature bs.out`**: Temperature at the given position.
 ```

-*Get the temperature at the current altitude:*
+*Example: Get the temperature at the current altitude:*

 ```mcfunction
 # Once